 When you do manage to gain contact with your children, regardless of the method, tell them that you love and care for them and that they are often in your thoughts and heart.
 Let them know they are special to you.

-This is often overlooked but it is very important to avoid the use of negative language.
+It is very important to avoid using negative language.
 It’s simple and it’s subtle; sometimes we’ll call it “think like the child.”
 Examples of using positive language include:

 - Instead of, “I miss you…”, which can put the child in a position to feel guilt or upset use, “I look forward to the next time I see you!” this is more upbeat and positive.